hitesh-coder/documentation-manager/README.md

 # documentation-manager

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) to check if docs are updated as pull request is submited and that is to be checked by reviewer

 ## Setup